-Routine mammograms, which are X-rays of the breast, may detect breast cancer early while it’s easier to treat.
+Routine mammograms, which are X-rays of the breasts, may help detect breast cancer early when it may be easier to treat.

 Speak with your doctor about when and how often you should get a mammogram.1 The American Cancer Society recommends:

-Humana members may save money on mammograms.
+Breast cancer screenings may be covered under your Humana plan.
 Visit MyHumana.com to view the details your plan coverage.